-Although insurance isn’t requuired, it is never a good idea to drive without auto insurance.
+Except in unique circumstances, New Hampshire car insurance laws don’t legally require that drivers carry a certain amount of auto insurance.
+This deviates from most states and can be a bit complicated in how it works.
+Although insurance isn’t required, driving without auto insurance is never a good idea.
 Even in New Hampshire, if you are in an at-fault accident, you are liable for all costs involved in the accident, whether it is medical bills or property damage.
 Without car insurance, you could be facing thousands of dollars in out-of-pocket costs.

 Car insurance laws in New Hampshire

 Although car insurance is not required by law in the state, New Hampshire has minimum requirements for those who choose to purchase auto insurance: